thomasrussellmurphy/eecs318-fall2015/README.md

 EECS 318 Fall 2015 Work
 ======================================

-This is my HDL projects for CWRU EECS 318 (VLSI/CAD) Fall 2015.
+These are my projects for CWRU EECS 318 (VLSI/CAD) Fall 2015.

+Target languages are Verilog, VHDL, and C++.